Previous dayJanuary 18, 2026Next day

 6.0 km---✓ ReviewedUSGS →

-At 21:36 UTC on January 18, 2026, a magnitude 2.2 tremor occurred 90 km W of Akhiok, Alaska.
-The hypocenter lay at 6.0 km, placing this in the shallow crustal category.
+This magnitude 2.2 event was detected 90 km W of Akhiok, Alaska on January 18, 2026, with origin time 21:36 UTC.
+The event originated approximately 6.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 56.865°, -155.650°.
+Coordinates: 56.865°, -155.650°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-18